akashsage/akashsage/README.md

 Hi There 👋

-I am Akash Ghosh, a passionate and driven researcher currently working as a Postdoctoral Research Associate (PDRA) at the University of Manchester’s National Graphene Institute (NGI) and the Indian Institute of Technology (IIT) Kharagpur.
+I am Akash Ghosh, a passionate and driven researcher currently working as a Postdoctoral Research Associate (PDRA) at the University of Manchester’s National Graphene Institute (NGI), UK and the Indian Institute of Technology (IIT) Kharagpur, India.
 My academic journey has been defined by a fascination with material science and innovation, spanning polymer chemistry, nanotechnology, and composite materials.

 With an MTech in Polymer and Rubber Technology and MSc & BSc degrees in Applied and Industrial Chemistry, I have cultivated a strong foundation in the chemistry and engineering of polymers.
 Over the past four and a half years, I have developed a series of groundbreaking polymer materials tailored for diverse applications, including electronics, mechanics, and filtration technologies.